I. General information

-All participants must register by June 5th 2020, 23:59 EET (Lithuanian time).
-The registered participants from June 6th till July 5th 2020, 23:59 EET (Lithuanian time) must submit the score in PDF format (all the requirements are specified in paragraph IX.) and the sound recording of the composition in an MP3 format (made by notographic software).
+All participants must register by June 5th 2020, 23:59 EEST (Lithuanian time).
+The registered participants must submit the score in PDF format (all the requirements are specified in paragraph IX.) and the sound recording of the composition in an MP3 format (made by notographic software) till July 5th 2020, 23:59 EEST (Lithuanian time).
 After this date, the authors cannot correct or change the scores.

 III.
 Participation fee